 Fforde has been writing in the Comedy/Fantasy Genre since 2001 when his novel 'The Eyre Affair' debuted on the New York Times Bestseller list.
-Since then he has published twelve more books, several of them bestsellers, and counts his sales in millions.
+Since then he has published thirteen more books, several of them bestsellers, and counts his sales in millions.
+'Early Riser' will be his 14th book.
 He lives and works in Wales.

 Slightly longer Bio:

 Jasper Fforde spent twenty years in the film business before debuting on the New York Time Bestseller list with 'The Eyre Affair' in 2001.
-Since then he has written another twelve novels.
-His next book, 'Early Riser', will be published in the UK and USA early in 2016.
+His 14th novel, 'Early Riser', will be published in the UK in 2018.

 Fforde's writing is an eclectic mix of genres, which might be described as a joyful blend of Comedy-SF-thriller-Crime-Satire.
 He freely admits that he fascinated not just by books themselves, but by the way we read and what we read, and his reinvigoration of tired genres have won him many enthusiastic supporters across the world.

 Amongst Fforde's output are police procedurals featuring nursery rhyme characters; a series for Young Adults about Magic and Dragons set in a shabby world of failing magical powers, and 'Shades of Grey' a post-apocalyptic dystopia set three world orders into the future, where social hierarchy is based on the colours you can see.
-His next book, 'Early Riser', will be published in the UK and USA early in 2016.
+His next book, 'Early Riser', will be published in the UK in 2018.

 Fforde failed his Welsh Nationality Test by erroneously identifying Gavin Henson as a TV chef, but continues to live and work in his adopted nation despite this setback.
 He has a Welsh wife, two welsh daughters and a welsh dog, who is mad (but not because he's Welsh).